Cebe74/amstrad-basic-helper-vscode/README.md

     }
 ```

 ## Acknowledgments

 - This is a fork of the excellent [AMSTRAD-Basic](https://github.com/dfreniche/amstradbasic-vscode) extension from dfreniche.
 Credits go to him.
-- Renum function adapted for Amstrad Basic from the [COCOTools](https://marketplace.visualstudio.com/items?itemName=jasonpittman.cocotools extension) from jasonpittman.
+- Renum function adapted for Amstrad Basic from the [COCOTools](https://marketplace.visualstudio.com/items?itemName=jasonpittman.cocotools) extension from jasonpittman.
+- Validation code comes from the [CPCBasic](https://github.com/benchmarko/CPCBasic) project from Marco Vieth.